Last revised: 20.11.2019

 - YouTube, LLC, 901 Cherry Ave., San Bruno CA 94066, USA

-The buttons use the logo of the respective social network.
-However, these are not the usual social plug-ins, but are buttons with stored links.
-To activate these links you must activate (click) the buttons.
-As long as these buttons are not clicked, no data are transferred to the social networks.
-It is only when you click on the buttons and thereby declare your consent to communication with the servers of the social network that the buttons become active and the connection is established.
+The buttons are marked with the logos of the respective social networks.
+However, these are not standard social plug-ins but buttons with stored links.
+The buttons must be specifically activated by you by clicking on them.
+If you do not click on these buttons, no data will be transmitted to the social networks.
+Only when you click on the buttons, thus declaring your consent to communication with the servers of the social network, will the buttons become active and the connection be established.

-After being clicked, the button is equivalent to what is known as a share plugin.
-The social network is provided with information about the page you visit, which you can share with your contacts on your social network.
+Once you have clicked on it, the button will in effect become a share plug-in.
+The social network will be provided with information about the page you have visited which you can share with your contacts on your social network.
 If you want to share the information, you must be logged in.
-If you are not logged in, you will be taken to the login page of the social network you clicked on and you will no longer be on the pages of tuev-nord.de.
-Once you are logged in, the information that you would like to recommend the article will be transmitted.
+If you are not logged in, you will be directed to the login page of the social network you clicked on and will no longer be on the tuev-nord.de site.
+If you are logged in, the information will be provided that you would like to recommend the article in question.

-By activating the button, the social network then also receives the information that you accessed the relevant page of our website and when you did so, as well as your IP address, information on the browser used and the language settings.
-When you click the button, your click is sent to the social network and is used according to its data usage guidelines.
-To find out about the purpose and scope of data collection and the further processing and use of the data by the relevant social network, as well as your rights and settings options for the protection of your privacy, please go to:
+By activating the button, the social networks will also receive the information that you have accessed the corresponding page on our website, and when you did so, as well as, for example, your IP address, information about your browser and your language settings.
+When you click on the button, your click will be transmitted to the social network and used according to its data use policies.
+The purpose and scope of the data collection and the further processing and use of the data by the social network in question, along with your rights in this regard and setting options for the protection of your privacy can be found in the following information:

 Podigee podcast hosting

-Personal data are stored for the duration of the respective legal retention period.
-After the expiry of this period, the data will be routinely erased, unless there is a need to initiate or fulfil a contract.
+Personal data will be stored for the duration of the applicable statutory retention period.
+Once this period has expired, the data will routinely be deleted unless their retention is required for the initiation or fulfilment of a contract.

 13. Foreign language pages

-In so far as parts of the website are also offered in languages other than German, this is exclusively a service for employees, customers and interested parties of TÜV NORD GROUP who do not speak German.
+Where parts of the website are also offered in languages other than German, this is exclusively a service for employees, customers and interested parties in the TÜV NORD GROUP who do not speak or understand German.